How to Reduce RAM Usage on Mac [9 Tricks]

 Conclusion

 That's all for how to check memory (RAM) usage and reduce it on Mac.
-Please note that memory can effect your Mac performance and try to avoid 100% memory usage.
+Please note that memory can affect your Mac performance and try to avoid 100% memory usage.